 Pe=PM+PJ (6)

-The mechanical torque (Cm), consequence of the applied voltage V, is slightly smaller [31] as respect the electromotive torque (Cem) due to the leakages of friction, ventilation and in the iron.
+The mechanical torque (Cm), which is a consequence of the applied voltage V, is slightly smaller [31] than the electromotive torque (Cem) due to leakages caused by friction and ventilation as well as leakages in the iron.
 This mechanical energy, as shown in equation 7, corresponds to the product of the excitation flux Φ, the current I and the constant Kc.

 Cem≅Cm=PMω=KnϕIω=KnϕI2πn60=KcϕI (7)